-First, make sure you have installed an SVN client on your system.
-If your system is a Debian-based GNU/Linux system (such as Ubuntu, Knoppix etc), you can install SVN by
+First, make sure you have installed an gt/SVN client on your system.
+If your system is a Debian-based GNU/Linux system (such as Ubuntu, Knoppix etc), you can install git by

-sudo apt-get install subversionif you are using a Redhat-based GNU/Linux system (such as Fedora, CentOS etc), you can do this by
+sudo apt-get install git-coreif you are using a Redhat-based GNU/Linux system (such as Fedora, CentOS etc), you can do this by

-su -c 'yum install subversion'If your operating system is Windows, we recommend you installing TortoiseSVN.
+su -c 'yum install git-core'If your operating system is Windows, we recommend you installing TortoiseGit.

-The latest code snapshot can be checked out from project's SVN repository.
+The latest iso2mesh can also be accessed from project's SVN repository.
 It can be checked out anonymously by the following command.

 svn checkout svn://svn.code.sf.net/p/iso2mesh/code/trunk/iso2mesh iso2mesh

-If you are one of the developers who have SVN write-permission, you can checkout the latest code with the same command above.
+If you are one of the developers who have svn/git write-permission, you can checkout the latest code with the same command above.

 Once checkout, you can simply make changes or debug your changes in your local copy.
 If your local changes have passed review by other co-developers, you can then commit your changes back to the SVN repository by